Travel advice for coronavirus: Everything you need to know - Local News 8

 The US State Department’s travel warning for China is at the highest level — Level 4: Do not travel.
 The department’s warning for travel to Iran, which was already at Level 4 prior to the outbreak, was recently updated to add information about coronavirus.

-Travelers should reconsider travel to Italy and South Korea, according to the State Department, while travel to specific areas of those countries — Lombardy and Veneto in Italy and Daegu in South Korea — is discouraged.
-The department also advises travelers to reconsider travel to Mongolia.
+Specific areas of Italy and South Korea — Lombardy and Veneto in Italy and Daegu in South Korea — carry a Level 4: Do not travel warning.

-Level 2 warnings, urging increased caution, are in effect for Japan, Hong Kong and Macau due to the outbreak.
+A country-by-country list of advisories is available on the State Department website.

 The United Kingdom and Canada are among many other nations that have issued travel warnings for China, South Korea, Italy and other destinations.